...

 In the hearing on May 1st, the judge provided deadlines for the parties and their attorneys to follow as far as submitting discovery questions to one another.
 Discovery is a formalized process where each side can submit questions and seek answers from the opposing party.
 Mr. Biden may want to know the monthly childcare costs that Ms. Roberts incurs for daycare.
 Meanwhile, Ms. Roberts will be interested in understanding Mr. Biden’s monthly income and where he earns his paycheck.
 Mr. Biden may need to turn over income tax records and other things like that to verify his income.
 Mr. Biden may not receive a paycheck like most people from a traditional job, so he must verify his income through other means.

 One of the many unique parts of this case is that Mr. Biden is something of an artist and has sold artwork worth hundreds of thousands (if not millions) of dollars.
 The attorney for Ms. Roberts is requesting information and details about the art deals, his salary, and employment for the past five years, any money that he has received from non-U.S. citizens as well as income earned from family members.
-Mr. Biden and Ms. Roberts have until May 12th to answer discovery questions and either submit the answers and documents requested or to offer an objection as to why the document or answer cannot be properly submitted.
-A trial in the child custody modification case has been set for July.
+Mr. Biden and Ms. Roberts must respond to discovery questions by May 12th, either by submitting the requested answers and documents or by stating objections explaining why they cannot provide them.
+The court has scheduled the trial for the child custody modification case in July.

 What does this all mean for child support purposes?

 From a family law attorney’s perspective, this situation is an interesting one because it ties together so many issues that are relevant to the world of child support.
-First, you have a father who is trying to get his child support obligation decreased.
-This is done through the modification process.
-A material and substantial change in circumstances for the father, the mother, or the child would need to be found before a judge would consider a modification of child support.
+First, the father is seeking to reduce his child support obligation through the modification process.
+To proceed, he must show that a material and substantial change in circumstances has occurred for himself, the mother, or the child.
+Only then will a judge consider modifying the existing child support order.
 Even then, the judge would further need to find that the requested modification is in the best interests of the child.

 Evaluating income in the Hunter Biden child support case

 In Mr. Biden’s situation, the judge would need to take into consideration all the evidence regarding Mr. Biden’s income and likely compare that to the situation back in 2020 when an order for child support was first established.
 If Mr. Biden can successfully show that his income has decreased, then he may be able to get the child support reduction that he is seeking.
 Of course, if Arkansas is anything like Texas, he would need to further show that it is in the best interests of the child to have his child support decreased.
-Whether or not Mr. Biden has a relationship with his daughter was not something I found while reading up about this case.
+When a parent reports no income, the court typically assigns them a minimum wage income to ensure they still contribute child support toward the child’s basic needs.
 However, the nature of his relationship with the child (or lack thereof) may also figure into the judge’s determination of best interests.

 Challenges in child support cases: underreported income

 Sometimes a parent will attempt to undercount their income to give the impression that he should pay less in child support.
 Mr. Biden is accused of doing just that by the attorney for Ms. Roberts.
-In a more common scenario, a parent may appear to have taken a pay cut or have had their hours reduced to avoid paying as much child support.
-In rare instances will a parent purposefully loses their job to argue that their income is zero.
-What happens in a case like that is that a minimum wage income is applied to the person with zero income.
-Therefore, a minimal amount of child support will need to be paid to facilitate the monthly needs of a child.
+In a more typical scenario, a parent might reduce their work hours or accept a lower-paying job to decrease their child support obligation.
+Though rare, some may even quit their job altogether to claim zero income.
+When a parent reports no income, the court typically assigns them a minimum wage income to ensure they still contribute child support toward the child’s basic needs.
+As a result, the parent must pay a minimal amount of child support to help cover the child’s basic monthly needs.

 Income verification in the Hunter Biden child support case